Crossroads-2023/crossroads-2023.github.io/about.md

 2. Go to [_Aeropuerto Almirante Marcos A. Zar_](https://www.aeropuertotrelew.com/en/index.php), about 60 km away from Puerto Madryn near the city of Trelew.

-The second option has a higher flight frequency and is preffered by tourists, since flights into Puerto Madryn are restricted as a result of environmental concerns.
+The second option has a higher flight frequency and is preferred by tourists, since flights into Puerto Madryn are restricted as a result of environmental concerns.
 The 50km distance difference can be made up for by using the [door-to-door shuttle service to Puerto Madryn](https://transferpmy.com/).

 <p align=center><em>More information coming soon!</em></p>